wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

     1. In the 'Salesforce Configuration' section of the properties, select the Salesforce connection configuration you created.
     2. In the properties section, under `Basic`, select `INSERT` in the Operation dropdown.
     3. Input `Account` in the `Object` text box
-    4. Select `COMMA` in the `Column Delimeter` dropbox
+    4. Select `COMMA` in the `Column Delimiter` dropbox
     5. Select `LF` or `CRLF` in the `Line Ending` dropbox based on your operating system.
 IF Windows : `CRLF`, for Unix-based systems : `LF`

-  2. Select the a property mediator.
+  2. Select the property mediator.
 Using this mediator we will extract the `jobId` from the response and will use it in other operations in this sequence.

       ```xml
         <property expression="json-eval($.id)" name="jobId" scope="default" type="STRING"/>